enderandpeter/wpgithooks/README.md

 			live = example.com
 			deploy = test

-This would let your hooks know which site URLs that the DB files `test.sql` and `live.sql` refer to.
+This would let your hooks know which site URLs that the DB files `uploads/.db/test.sql` and `uploads/.db/live.sql` refer to.
 It would install the `test` site on your server at the URL `local.example.com`.

 ### Files
 `get-wp-addons.php` is called by `post-checkout` to retrieve the list of plugins and themes to be installed and removed as defined by `wp-addons.php`